Azubyte777/Snooper/README.md

 # Snooper
+Cybersecurity Fundamentals practice.
-Program that steals collects data from user and sends data to email
+Program that collects data from user activity logs and sends data to an email